ibm-cloud-docs/vpc/api-change-log.md

 ### For all API version dates
 {: #16-november-2021-all-version-dates}

 **Snapshots for VPC.** Restrictions have been removed for deleting snapshots.
-You can now [delete](/apidocs/vpc#delete-snapshot) any snapshot in the chain of snapshots, providing that the snapshot is not actively restoring a volume.
+You can now [delete](/apidocs/vpc#delete-snapshot) any snapshot in the chain of snapshots.
+If the snapshot is actively being used to restore a volume, the snapshot will remain in `deleting` until the restore completes.
 The `deletable` property, which indicated whether a snapshot could be deleted, has been deprecated.

 ## 19 October 2021
 {: #19-october-2021}